MCalenda/MCalenda/README.md

 ### Hello everyone,
-my name is Marco Calenda I am twenty-five years old.
-I am a master degree student in Computer Science at *Università degli Studi di Salerno* in Italy curriculum Software Engineering and IT Management.
+my name is Marco Calenda, I am twenty-five years old and I am a master degree student in Computer Science at *Università degli Studi di Salerno* in Italy, curriculum Software Engineering and IT Management.
 Here you will find all my university projects and some other stuff done extra curricular by myself.
-Hope you will find interesting and useful this profile.
+Hope you will find this profile interesting and useful.
 <br><br>
 <div align="center">
 	<img alt="Stats" src="https://github-readme-stats.vercel.app/api?username=MarcoCalenda14&theme=tokyonight"/>
 </div>

-<br><br><br>
+<br><br>
 Also, here is where you can find me:
 <div align="center">
 	<br><br>